 With this question, you shouldn’t be too concerned with what went wrong but rather what they did about it.
 Did they admit responsibility (if relevant) and did they take the necessary steps to resolve the issue?
 Or did they point the finger and hope everything worked out in the end?
 We’ve all made mistakes but how we deal with them gives some insight into who we are as people.

 Hopefully these questions will help you to get the information you need from potential employees in order to see how well they would fit in your organisation.
-If not the questions should at least help you to understand how to structure questions which allow your candidates to show you how suitable they are rather than tell you.
+If not they should at least help you to understand how to structure questions which allow your candidates to show you how suitable they are rather than tell you.